jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 `%pip install` or `piplite.install` might not be compatible with the deployed frontend extension anymore.
 This can for example happen when a JupyterLite website was built and deployed a couple of weeks ago, and new versions of the Python packages were released since.
-In that case the frontend extension have not been updated since they are still available as static files as part of the deployment.
+In that case the frontend extensions have not been updated since they are still available as static files as part of the deployment.

 One way to avoid this mismatch is to pin the dependencies more explicitly.
 For example: